 Certain derivative instruments are designated as cash flow hedges when they meet the requirements of the general accounting principles for Derivatives and Hedging.
-The Company designates and accounts for certain interest rate swaps, in which the cash flows are denominated in different currencies, commonly referred to as cross-currency swaps, as cash flow hedges.
-In addition, the Company designates and accounts for its forward bond purchase commitments as cash flow hedges.
+The Company designates and accounts for the following as cash flows: (i) certain interest rate swaps, in which the cash flows of liabilities are variable based on a benchmark rate; (ii) certain interest rate swaps, in which the cash flows of assets are denominated in different currencies, commonly referred to as cross-currency swaps; and (iii) forward bond purchase commitments.

-The following table presents the components of AOCI, before income tax, and the consolidated income statement classification where the gain or loss is recognized related to cash flow hedges for the years ended December 31, 2015, 2014 and 2013 (dollars in thousands):
+The following table presents the components of AOCI, before income tax, and the consolidated income statement classification where the gain or loss is recognized related to cash flow hedges for the years ended December 31, 2016, 2015 and 2014 (dollars in thousands):

-Gain (Loss) Included in AOCI Balance December 31, 2012 \$ 403 Losses deferred in other comprehensive loss on the effective portion of cash flow hedges (3,969) Amounts reclassified to investment income (1,012) Balance December 31, 2013 (4,578) Losses deferred in other comprehensive loss on the effective portion of cash flow hedges (25,801) Amounts reclassified to investment income (1,212) Balance December 31, 2014 (31,591) Gains deferred in other comprehensive income on the effective portion of cash flow hedges 2,676 Amounts reclassified to investment related gains (losses), net 87 Amounts reclassified to investment income (569) Balance December 31, 2015 \$ (29,397)
+Amoun ts Included in AOCI Balance December 31, 2013 \$ (4,578) Gains (losses) deferred in other comprehensive income (loss) on the effective portion of cash flow hedges (25,801) Amounts reclassified to investment income (1,212) Balance December 31, 2014 (31,591) Gains (losses) deferred in other comprehensive income (loss) on the effective portion of cash flow hedges 2,676 Amounts reclassified to investment related (gains) losses, net 87 Amounts reclassified to investment income (569) Balance December 31, 2015 (29,397) Gains (losses) deferred in other comprehensive income (loss) on the effective portion of cash flow hedges 27,110 Amounts reclassified to investment related (gains) losses, net 278 Amounts reclassified to investment income (487) Balance December 31, 2016 \$ (2,496)

-As of December 31, 2015, the before-tax deferred net gains (losses) on derivative instruments recorded in AOCI that are expected to be reclassified to earnings during the next twelve months are approximately \$0.2 million.
+As of December 31, 2016, the before-tax deferred net gains (losses) on derivative instruments recorded in AOCI that are expected to be reclassified to earnings during the next twelve months are approximately \$0.4 million.
 This expectation is based on the anticipated interest payments on hedged investments in fixed maturity securities that will occur over the next twelve months, at which time the Company will recognize the deferred net gains (losses) as an adjustment to investment income over the term of the investment cash flows.

-The following table presents the effective portion of derivatives in cash flow hedging relationships on the consolidated statements of income and the consolidated statements of stockholders' equity for the years ended December 31, 2015, 2014 and 2013 (dollars in thousands):
+The following table presents the effective portion of derivatives in cash flow hedging relationships on the consolidated statements of income and the consolidated statements of stockholders' equity for the years ended December 31, 2016, 2015 and 2014 (dollars in thousands):

 Effective Portion

-Derivative Type Gain (Los Gain (Loss) Reclassified into Income from OCI
+Derivative Type Gains (Loss ses) Recognized in OCI Gains (Losses) Reclassified into Income from OCI

-For the year ended December 31, 2015: Related Gains osses) Investment Income
+For the year ended December 31, 2016: nt Related Gains (Losses) Investment Income

+Interest rate \$ 27,901 \$ \$

+Currency/Interest rate (791) 510

+Forward bond purchase commitments (278) (23)

+Total \$ 27,110 \$ (278) \$ 487

+For the year ended December 31, 2015:

-Interest rate swaps \$ (11,422) \$ - \$ 343
+Interest rate \$ (11,422) \$ \$ 343

 Forward bond purchase commitments 14,098 (87) 226

 Total \$ 2,676 \$ (87) \$ 569

+'

 For the year ended December 31, 2014:

-Interest rate swaps \$ (12,431) \$ - \$ 1,212
+Interest rate \$ (12,431) \$ \$ 1,212

-Forward bond purchase commitments (13,370) - -
+Forward bond purchase commitments (13,370)

 Total \$ (25,801) \$ \$ 1,212

-For the year ended December 31, 2013:

-Interest rate swaps \$ (3,969) \$ - \$ 1,012
+·

 All components of each derivative's gain or loss were included in the assessment of hedge effectiveness.
-For the years ended December 31, 2015, 2014 and 2013, the ineffective portion of derivatives reported as cash flow hedges was not material to the Company's results of operations.
+For the years ended December 31, 2016, 2015 and 2014, the ineffective portion of derivatives reported as cash flow hedges was not material to the Company's results of operations.
 Also, there were no material amounts reclassified into earnings relating to instances in which the Company discontinued cash flow hedge accounting because the forecasted transaction did not occur by the anticipated date or within the additional time period permitted by the authoritative guidance for the accounting for derivatives and hedging.